-- (23) In order to ensure uniform conditions for the implementation of this Regulation with respect to the registration of holdings making use of alternative means of identification, technical characteristics and modalities for the exchange of data between the computerised databases of Member States, the format and design of the means of identification, technical procedures and standards for the implementation of EID, the format of the passports and of the register to be kept on each holding, rules concerning the modalities for the application of the sanctions imposed by the Member States on holders pursuant to Regulation (EC) No 1760/2000, implementing powers should be conferred on the Commission.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers.18 - (24) Regulation (EC) No 1760/2000 should therefore be amended accordingly,
+In order to ensure uniform conditions for the implementation of thisRegulation (EC) No 1760/2000 with respect to the registration of holdings making use of alternative means of identification, technical characteristics and modalities for the exchange of data between the computerised databases of Member States, the format and design of the means of identification, technical procedures and standards for the implementation of EID, the format of the passports and of the register to be kept on each holding, rules concerning the procedures for the application of the sanctions imposed by the Member States on holders pursuant to Regulation (EC) No 1760/2000, correctingve modalities actions to be taken by the Member States to ensure proper compliance with Regulation (EC) No 1760/2000, in cases irregularities are detected by the Commission services duringwhere on-the-spot checks so justifycontrols to Member States, implementing powers should be conferred on the Commission.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers.

+(24) Regulation (EC) No 1760/2000 should therefore be amended accordingly,